 Molecular, cellular and developmental biology researcher Kenneth Brewer GRD ’20, a member of the Breaker Lab, moved into the building in August.
 The transition was fairly smooth, he said, and he’s happy to be in the YSB — especially since desk space is across the hall from the lab space.

-Now, he said, he can sip on a drink while sending emails and writing grants.
+Now, he said, he can sip on a drink while sending emails and preparing posters.
 He couldn’t have done that at Kline because of a strict no-food policy in the labs, he added.

 “That is one of the nice things about the new space compared to KBT,” he said.
 “It was kind of irritating to not have a coffee next to you.”

 His old space in the KBT skyscraper had a “dingy basement feel,” he explained, with narrow windows that brought too little light in.
 Others complained that KBT had air conditioning problems, with summer heat making lab space uncomfortable to work in.